-The primary functions of the Office of Rolls and Lists are:

-- Record and archive the participation and accomplishments of the members of the Adrian Empire - Assist members of the Adrian Empire in tracking their own participation and accomplishments - Provide verification and recorded information to other ministries and members as needed

-The participation and accomplishments tracked by the Office of Rolls and Lists shall include:

-- Points earned through Adrian activity or approved conversions of points earned elsewhere - Knightly rank (and dates earned) - Precedence-bearing titles, ranks, awards, and orders - Non-precedence-bearing titles, ranks, awards, and orders as listed in the Bylaws and Estates Writ 18
+- 1. The primary functions of the Office of Rolls and Lists are: - a.
+Record and archive the participation and accomplishments of the members of the Adrian Empire - b.
+Assist members of the Adrian Empire in tracking their own participation and accomplishments - c.
+Provide verification and recorded information to other ministries and members as - 2.
+The participation and accomplishments tracked by the Office of Rolls and Lists shall include: - a.
+Points earned through Adrian activity or approved conversions of points earned elsewhere - b.
+Knightly rank (and dates earned) - c.
+Precedence-bearing titles, ranks, awards, and orders - d.
+Non-precedence-bearing titles, ranks, awards, and orders as listed in Lex Adria Article IX.D and IEW 18